beforeyouknowit/arduinoX86/hats/386EX/README.md

 ![386ex_hat](./images/386ex_hat.jpg)

 This is a HAT for the 386EX CPU.
-The 386EX is a low-voltage variant of the 386 with a 16-bit data bus, intended for embedded operations.
+The 386EX is a low-voltage variant of the 386 with a 16-bit data bus, intended for embedded applications.

 This HAT has external power pins.
-You may connect a 3.3V power source to the pins.
-I recommend using Dupont wires.
+You may connect a 3.3V or 5V power source to the pins.
+I recommend using Dupont connectors.

+In my observation, 5V 386EX CPUs seem to run fine at 3.3V as well, although this may not be the case at higher clock rates.

 You may find that the CPU runs even without external power.
 This is due to the CMOS process - many CMOS CPUs can power themselves by sinking current from any input pin.
 Correct operation in this state is not guaranteed.